Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/entity-viewer.md

 Select the bookmark icon to see previously viewed entities ie genes or transcripts.

-Previously viewed is an auto-generated browsing history of up to 20 genes (or other entities) previously loaded within the Entity viewer application.
+Previously viewed is an auto-generated browsing history of up to 20 genes (or other entities) previously loaded within the Feature explorer application.

 ### Download